flutter/website/src/development/platform-integration/platform-channels.md

 {{site.alert.note}}
-  This guide addresses using the platform channel mechanism if you need to use the platform's APIs or libraries in Java, Kotlin, Objective-C, or Swift.
+  This guide addresses using the platform channel mechanism if you need to use the platform's APIs in a languaage.
 But you can also write platform-specific Dart code in your Flutter app by inspecting the [defaultTargetPlatform][] property.
   [Platform adaptations][] lists some platform-specific adaptations that Flutter automatically does for you in the framework.